+The outside air kit is installed on the left hand side of the fireplace.

-- Remove the cover plate from the side of the fireplace and replace it with outside air plate assembly using existing screws. - Mark and cut out a 4 1/2 in.
-(114 mm) diameter hole in the building side for air entry.
-This hole should allow for some framing (two sides) so the outside air inlet hood may be nailed into position, flush with building's outside. - · Secure flexible duct (not supplied) to the plate assembly. - Feed duct through hole to the outside, fasten to the outside air inlet hood. - Fasten outside air inlet hood assembly to the structure with screws. - Seal between the wall and the pipe with silicone to prevent moisture penetration and air leaks. - Seal between the outside air inlet hood and the house with silicone to prevent air infiltration.
+- Cut a 4-1/2 in.
+(114 mm) hole in outside wall to accommodate air piping. - Use 4 in.
+(102 mm) flex (not supplied) to directly connect outside air to fireplace intake.
+Insulated flex can be used to reduce frost condensation. - Use the supplied outside air inlet hood. - Seal between the wall and the pipe with silicone to prevent moisture penetration and air leaks. - Seal between the outside air inlet hood and the house with silicone to prevent air infiltration.